Kinder Fine Paintings

 The Green Bowtie

-Christof Deboni · Watercolour on paper, 2003 · 35 × 25 cm
+Christof D. · Watercolour on paper, 2003 · 35 × 25 cm

-Christof Deboni's work often focuses on the themes of transition, rebellion and the conflict between mind and body using both pop cultural and historical references.
+Christof D.'s work often focuses on the themes of transition, rebellion and the conflict between mind and body using both pop cultural and historical references.
 In 'The Green Bowtie', these themes come together and challenge the viewer to understand their intersections.
 Where do they add power to each other, and where do they negate?

 The viewer is initially drawn to the irregular jagged line at the top of the piece, signifying its importance to the theme.
 The bold black line alludes to Charlie Brown's famed shirt and Bart Simpson's spiky hair.
 The first reference recalls the turbulent and revolutionary 60s, when Peanuts achieved the height of its fame; the second evokes Bart's rebellious and mischievous nature.
 There should be yellow surrounding the line to make both references complete but Christof denies us the mellowing influence of the colour, leaving us to confront the stark meaning of the line's meaning.